Servoy/electron/README.md

 Furthermore, to get a clear understanding of how the processes in Electron work, you can look up the other pages inside the wiki.

+## License

+This project is licensed under NPOSL-3.0.
+A short summary of this license is:

+It can only be used as non-profit
+Your code must be open-source, even modifications of the code